 Does Lincoln Center offer any performance opportunities for student ensembles?

-Lincoln Center offers a great number of community programs, including the Young Music Makers, which provides free performance opportunities for school-aged music ensembles at various outdoor locations on the Lincoln Center campus.
+Lincoln Center for the Performing Arts, Inc. offers a great number of community programs, including Young Music Makers, which provides free performance opportunities for school-aged music ensembles at various outdoor locations on the Lincoln Center campus.
+These opportunities are typically available between March and June.
 For information on registration and logistics of the Young Music Makers program, please visit the Young Music Makers webpage.

 Can my school or community group perform at Lincoln Center?

-You can find out about performance opportunities for your group by reading the FAQs and sending an email to [email protected].
+You can find out about performance opportunities for your group by sending an email to [email protected].

 How can I be added to the mailing list or request a brochure?

-To request a brochure for any "Lincoln Center Presents" event, call the Info Request Line at 212.875.5766 or send an email to [email protected].
+To request a brochure for any "Lincoln Center Presents" event, send an email to [email protected].
 To request a brochure from a specific resident organization, go to the list of organizations at the bottom of the page and click on the organization for details.

 Can I buy a “Live From Lincoln Center” broadcast on DVD or VHS?